JohnTerragnoli/ECE382_Lab7/README.md

 #### Required Functionality [Debugging]
 I had problems with reading in the sample data when I tried creating specific methods for sampling each sensor.
 The problem was due to the different scopes of the array variables.
 In the end, I decided against using these methods, and got rid of the sampling arrays altogether.
 Instead, I directly compared `ADC10MEM` to my voltage detector value (arbitrarily set).
 This ended up working well and still allowed me to compartamentalize my code into prettier methods.

+Another problem I had was that some of the sensors produced very weak output voltages.
+I discovered that by adjusting the direction of the IR transmitter and receiver, I could receive much greater (or less, if I wanted) voltage values.
+The greatest voltage values corresponded to the when transmitter and receiver were parallel.

 #### B Functionality [Debugging]
+None.

 #### A Functionality [Debugging]
+When I first started to measure the voltages for each sensor, I noticed that the voltage values displayed on the DMM was very erratic.
+I soon discovered that I should place the robot and DMM on the maze, then make sure I was a few feet away.
+This helped to keep the lighting (shadows) around the robot more constant, effectively allowing the DMM values to be more constant as well.

 ## Documentation
+* Prelab: I used the code provided by Dr. Coulston to utilize one of the sensors.
+Using this code, I was able to read the two other sensors as well.
+* Required Functionality: None.
+* B Functionality: None.
+* A Functionality: Dr. York gave me various ideas on accurately configuring the sensors with corresponding voltages and hexadecimal values used in the code.